bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 1024\*1024

-Typed arrays are not true arrays, but they re-implement most array methods, so you can use them pretty much just like you'd use regular arrays:
+Typed arrays are not true arrays, but they re-implement most array methods, so you can use them pretty much just like you’d use regular arrays:

 `let ints = new Int16Array(10);`